 Only a single model configuration is presented for this stock assessment cycle.
-Model AI is the model presented in the 2011 assessment with an aging error matrix developed from age-specific estimates of the standard deviation of ageing errors (assuming unbiased age-determinations) from AFSC aging validation results (Table 1A.15).
+Model AI is the model presented in the 2012 assessment with an aging error matrix developed from age-specific estimates of the standard deviation of ageing errors (assuming unbiased age-determinations) from AFSC aging validation results (Table 1A.15).
 The aging error component of the model was configured as described by Ianelli et al. (2003) in the 2003 Bering Sea pollock stock assessment.

-The model was configured with a survey catchability of 1.0, a stock recruitment steepness parameter (h)of 0.7 and recruitment variance (σ_R^2) of 0.6.
+The model was configured with a survey catchability of 1.0 for ages 5-12, a stock recruitment steepness parameter (h) of 0.7 and recruitment variance (σ_R^2) of 0.6.
 Recruitment was modeled using data from 1978-2010.
 Natural mortality for all models was estimated within the model with a prior of 0.2 and CV of 0.2.

-Models Evaluated Fishery and Survey Aging Error Matrix Inter-annual Survey Selectivity Age at which Selectivity becomes Constant

-Data Fishery Survey
+Models Evaluated Fishery and Survey Data Aging Error Matrix Inter-annual Survey Selectivity Age at which Selectivity becomes Constant Data Fishery Survey

-Model AI All NRA Yes Fixed 8 8